govtechmy/sekolahku-mod-dataproc/README.md

 The process reads configuration from environment variables.

-Each run prints a summary dictionary, for example :
+Each run prints a summary dictionary, for example:

 ```bash
 python -m src.main